-100 works highlighting all seven decades of the artist’s life are showcased.
-Some fifty major examples, from the 1940s to his last years, will be on view at the Gallery’s New York venue, rotating with a chronological selection of other important pieces concurrently on view at Yares Art, Santa Fe and The Art Show hosted by the ADAA in New York (November 3 through 6, 2022).
+One hundred works highlighting all seven decades of the Olitski’s life are showcased in honor of the centenary of the artist’s birth.
+Some fifty major examples, from the 1940s to his last years, will be on view at the Gallery’s New York venue, rotating with a chronological selection of other important pieces concurrently on view at Yares Art, Santa Fe, and The Art Show hosted by the ADAA in New York (November 3–6, 2022).

-The exhibition opens with Self Portrait from 1942, flanked by stellar examples of the artist’s early “Matter Paintings” series of the 1950s, made from thick layers of spackle on canvas, and his “Spray” paintings of the ’60s and ’70s.
+The exhibition opens with Self-Portrait with a Paint Brush from 1942, flanked by examples of the artist’s early “Matter Paintings” series of the late 1950s, made from thick layers of spackle on canvas, and his “Spray” paintings of the ’60s and ’70s.
 His “Core” paintings, such as Last Hand (1963),with saturated arcs of pigment, demonstrate the artist’s skill as a colorist.
-The “Squeegee” paintings of the ’60s and ’70s—like Third Manchu (1974) —and the “High Baroque” paintings of the ’80s and ’90s—exemplified in Code of Shem (1990)— feature infinite chromatic fields with dense impasto surfaces and swirling, iridescent color.
-Late works such as Prince Patutsky Memoir: Pink (2004), merge abstraction with references to the sea and landscape environs of his Maine studio, lending an emotional dénouement to Olitski’s fundamentally romantic vision of art and life.
+The gestural “Squeegee” paintings of the ’70s and ’80s—such as Third Manchu (1974) and Creation Flood (1983)—and the densely textured “Mitt” paintings of the early ’90s—exemplified in Code of Shem (1990)— feature radiant chromatic fields with thick impasto surfaces and swirling, iridescent color.

-A lavishly illustrated 200-page catalogue will accompany the exhibition with an essay by art historian Alex Grimley and an introduction by Pulitzer-winning author and art critic Elizabeth Frank.
+A fully illustrated, 200-page catalogue will accompany the exhibition with an essay by art historian Alex Grimley and an introduction by Pulitzer-winning author and art critic Elizabeth Frank.

 For further information, please contact: email@example.com